Long Lake (Grand Traverse County, Michigan)

 Long Lake is a large lake in the Lower Peninsula of the U.S. state of Michigan.
 Located about 6 mi west of Traverse City, Long Lake is the largest lake in Grand Traverse County, and the 30th-largest inland lake in Michigan by surface area.
 Its maximum depth of 70 ft makes it the fifth-deepest lake in Grand Traverse County.
 Long Lake is home to the largest nesting population of loons in the Lower Peninsula.

 Long Lake is primarily within the eponymous Long Lake Township, although a small portion extends south into Green Lake Township.
 The lake is the primary source of the Platte River, which flows west through Benzie County to Lake Michigan.

 Geography

 Long Lake is located in Northern Michigan, in northwestern Grand Traverse County.
 It is mainly situated within Long Lake Township, of which it has lent its name, although a small portion of the southern end of the lake lies within Green Lake Township.

-Long Lake is primary headwaters of the Platte River, which flows westward from the lake, warming as it flows to Lake Michigan in neighboring Benzie County.
+Long Lake is the primary headwaters of the Platte River, which flows westward from the lake, warming as it flows to Lake Michigan in neighboring Benzie County.

 The Carter-Strong Bird Sanctuary is a protection area at the southwestern end of the lake.